leonetlab-upct/bleo/README.md

 ## Preparation

 Docker 20.10.17 or above and Python 3.6 or above.
+Libraries `libbpd.so` and ´libbpf-devel` must be installed.
+The `bpftool` command line application for managing eBPF modules is not needed but is recomended.

 ## Installation